lethang7794/devops-book/chap-03.md

   >
   > For more information, see [Docker and Node.js best practices](https://github.com/nodejs/docker-node/blob/main/docs/BestPractices.md#handling-kernel-signals)

-- Your app is "listening on port 8080", let's try your app
+- Your app is `"listening on port 8080"`, let's try your app

   ```bash
   $ curl localhost:8080